! Below script is for Google Grow for Mediavine >

 You can see in the picture below an example of where you could choose where to position the worktop joints.
 By avoiding a join next to the sink the worktop join will not only be much stronger because there is much more material to the left of the sink (instead of a thin strip) but the worktop joint will be exposed to much less water too;

 Where you will fit the cut edge of the worktop against a wall and it will not be seen, you can cut it to length with a circular saw.
 Because a circular saw cuts upward, this must be done from the underside (turn the worktop upside down) in order for the blade not to tear the grain or Formica.
 You must also cut from the front to the back.
 For Formica worktops, the circular saw blade must enter at the front edge, because if you come from the back to the front the blade will chip the front edge of the worktop out and ruin it as it comes through the face of the worktop.
 It is normally easier to mark the underside of the counter top any way as it has a paper backing and pencil lines can be clearly seen.

 When cutting to length and the end will be exposed, you will need to clamp a straight edge to the worktop and cut with the router making several passes.
 For a standard 44mm thick worktop you will need to cut 3-4 times, getting deeper each time until all the way through.

 Always keep the worktops well supported while cutting them, ideally on planks on trestles.
 If you don't have trestles or anything similar, cut them on the ground with several battens placed along the length.
-The piece being cut off needs to be supported well too so as not to move and cause break out as the cut nears the end.
+The piece being cut off needs to be supported well too so as not to move at all and cause break out as the cut nears the end.